- Date : 24/05/2020

 - Read: 4 mins

-Learn about the seven common mistakes committed by new traders and investors while selecting an online stockbroker.
+Learn about the seven common trading online mistakes committed by new traders and investors while selecting an online stockbroker.

 Traders and investors have warmed up to the idea of online trading in the stock markets over the last few years.
 Online trading is quite convenient since the only requirements are an online banking facility along with decent internet speed.
 Mobile applications have made it even easier to trade online.